cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes.md

       "userSelected": true
     }

-#### Code Set 40 Person Relationship
+#### Code Set 40 Person Relationships

-This code set describes the Relationship of one person to another.
+This code set is used to describe the patient's relationship to Subscriber, Guarantor, Emergency Contact, Next of Kin, and other related persons.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/40",